31 January 2011

 KingCast ode to Vitas Gerulaitis, "The Man."
 Put him in the Tennis Hall of Fame.
 Now.

 Image from The Selvegeyard.
 Everyone knows I love John McEnroe's game (and Hana Mandlikova's) more than anyone else's.
 But who is up there at the top?
 Who was the working-class bloke who made it to the Top?
 Who bridged the gap betweeen Mac and Connors?
 Who was perhaps the fastest player to ever grace the game?
 Who gave back to the community's children?
 Who's the only player's named racquet did I buy?
-Who's the only player whose named clothing line (Maggia) I wore?
+(Note: Not true -- I forgot about the two McEnroe Maxplys) Who's the only player whose named clothing line (Maggia) I wore?
 Who had the nastiest serve & volley game behind Johnny Mac?
 Who was the coolest tennis player ever?

 Broadway Vitas, regardless of his drug woes for a bit, overzealous prosecuction notwithstanding.
 Thanks to the Tennis Channel for airing this Vitas Gerulaitis special, and thnks in advance for them airing Arthur Ashe d.
 Jimmy Connors Wimbledon 1975 tomorrow.
 When Vitas died it was a few years after I lived in a friend's pool house before I found my apartment when I moved to work for the Indianapolis Star.
 Obviously in the parlance of today's youth I was like, oh, shit, there but for the Grace of God. there go I.